shirsbrunner/shirsbrunner.github.io/src/articles/20210309_Type_primera/20210309_Type_primera.md

 ## Update 2023-03-24

 With the past move to glyphs, I decided to update this typeface.
 I have been changing some metrics (mainly decenders) of certain glyphs like j and g.
 Furthermore I have been adjusting sidebearings and kerning.
-It's been to the point, where I feel like using it on the page.
 The type specimen above shows the updated typeface.

+It's come to the point, where I feel like using it on the page.